-This easy vegan chilli recipe makes for a quick and hearty meal, with key ingredients coming from the store cupboard in the form of tinned tomatoes and beans.
-I cook a big batch of this a couple of times a month and use it for lunches throughout the week.
+This easy vegan chilli recipe makes for a quick and hearty dish, with key ingredients coming from the store cupboard in the form of tinned tomatoes and beans.
+I'll regularly cook up a big batch and store portions in the fridge or freezer for future meals.

 For a hit of rich umami flavour, stir in a dollop of Marmite or other yeast extract.
-It's also good to add a splash of red wine vinegar or Henderson’s Relish (Sheffield’s vegan equivalent of Worcestershire sauce, but better).
+It's also good to add a splash of Henderson's Relish, vegan Worcestershire sauce, or red wine vinegar.
 If you like coriander, add the chopped stems with a couple of minutes to go.

 If you're looking for more vegan chilli recipe ideas, check out this smoky jackfruit chilli and sweet potato & black bean chilli.